Charles J. Cooper

 Charles J. "Chuck" Cooper (born March 8, 1952, in Dayton, Ohio) is an appellate attorney and litigator in Washington, D.C., where he is a founding member and chairman of the law firm Cooper & Kirk, PLLC.
 He was named by The National Law Journal as one of the 10 best civil litigators in Washington.
 The New York Times described him as "one of Washington’s best-known lawyers."
 He has represented prominent American political figures, including Attorney General Jeff Sessions, in response to the alleged Russian interference in the 2016 United States elections; Attorney General John Ashcroft; and former National Security Adviser and United States Ambassador to the United Nations John Bolton.

-Cooper has more than 25 years of legal experience in government and private practice, with numerous cases in trial and appellate court.
+Cooper has more than 40 years of legal experience in government and private practice, with numerous cases in trial and appellate court.
 He has argued several cases before the United States Supreme Court and been described as "one of the most prominent and aggressive Supreme Court litigators in the country."

 Biography

-Cooper was born on March 8, 1952, in Dayton, Ohio.
+Cooper was born on March 8, 1952, in Dayton, Ohio, and was raised in Alabama.
 He attended local schools and received his Bachelor of Arts in business in 1974 from the University of Alabama.
 He earned his J.D. degree in 1977 from the University of Alabama Law School.
 He was editor-in-chief of the Alabama Law Review and ranked first in his class.
 He passed the bar in Alabama and Washington, D.C.
 He had two clerkships with judges.
 From 1977 to 1978, he clerked for Judge Paul Roney of the United States Court of Appeals for the Fifth Circuit, and from 1978 to 1979, he clerked for Justice William H. Rehnquist of the United States Supreme Court.